nathan-at-jisc/how-do-i-code/lesson-1/README.md

 y = "Hello"
 ```

 Here, the variable `y` has a value of `"Hello"`.
-Notice how the value is in quoatons mark, `""`.
+Notice how the value is in quotation marks, `""`.
 This is because it is a `literal` value.
 If we were to have:

 ```js
 y = Hello